Tengah Centralised Cooling System (CCS) Review by Actual User

 - Painters without paint: In some cases, painters arrived without bringing paint and asked homeowners to provide it, despite the paint code having been communicated beforehand.
 Residents perceived this as a cost‑cutting measure.

-- Dust and cleaning: Repairs generate fine dust, leaving homeowners to clean as if after a renovation.
+- Mess after each repair: Repairs generate fine dust, leaving homeowners to clean as if after a renovation.

 - Noise: FCUs are noisy at third fan speed, while "sleep" mode barely moves air and makes rooms warmer.